NEW from ACC Art Books – Limited Edition: Sukita: EternityClick here to order

 Please welcome on stage, mister Geoffroy Van Hulle and his Grand Interiors!

-Mark English Architects believes every home is a prototype, developed in collaboration with the client, landscape, topography, climate, and cultural considerations. in Situ: Unique Homes Crafted for California Living provides an inspiring glimpse into seven residences designed by Mark English, along with a close examination of the firm’s design approach.
+Mark English Architects believes every home is a prototype, developed in collaboration with the client, landscape, topography, climate, and cultural considerations. in Situ: Unique Homes Crafted for California Living invites readers into seven of the firm’s residences to learn more about the studio’s approach to architecture and design.

-This beautifully illustrated monograph features color photography, renders, plans, drawings, scale models and site photographs that showcase Mark English Architects’ design and construction process and reveal how these unique homes are crafted for California living.
+This beautifully presented monograph features seven outstanding homes, illustrated with color photography, renders, plans, drawings, scale models, and site photographs that showcase Mark English Architects’ design and construction process and reveal how the firm crafts these unique homes for California living.

 Alpine Elegance invites you to step inside 14 extraordinary chalets that fuse timeless charm with cutting-edge luxury.
 From the snow-dusted forests of Val d’Isère to the sunlit slopes of Snowmass, from the artistic allure of Courchevel to the tranquil reaches of Crimea, each home tells a unique story of elegance, innovation, and the enduring allure of the mountains.